awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 ### Rule Actions<a name="listener-rule-actions"></a>

-Each rule action has a type and a target group\.
-Currently, the only supported type is `forward`, which forwards requests to the target group\.
-You can change the target group for a rule at any time\.
+Each rule action has a type, an order, and information required to perform the action\.
+The following are the supported action types:

+`authenticate-cognito`
+\[HTTPS listeners\] Use Amazon Cognito to authenticate users\.

+`authenticate-oidc`
+\[HTTPS listeners\] Use an identity provider that is compliant with OpenID Connect \(OIDC\) to authenticate users\.

+`forward`
+Forward requests to the specified target group\.

+The action with the lowest order value is performed first\.
+Each rule must include one `forward` action\.
+The `forward` action must be performed last\.
+You can edit a rule at any time\.
 For more information, see [Edit a Rule](listener-update-rules.md#edit-rule)\.

 ### Rule Conditions<a name="listener-rule-conditions"></a>

 There are two types of rule conditions: host and path\.
-When the conditions for a rule are met, then its action is taken\.
+Each rule can have up to one host condition and up to one path condition\.
+When the conditions for a rule are met, then its action is performed\.

 ## Host Conditions<a name="host-conditions"></a>